Student loans for the Cornell Executive MBA and Cornell-Queen's Executive MBA

 : a significant amount of your student loans require a credit check.
 It is imperative that you establish and maintain a clean credit record.
 If you have had credit problems in the past, it is important to take steps to improve your record.
 All aid applicants should request a free credit report annually.

 Federal Direct Loan Program

-The federal loan limit is $20,500 per academic year and carries a fixed interest rate of 6.8%.
+The federal loan limit is $20,500 per academic year; academic year 2013-14 Fixed Interest Rate 5.41%.
 Simple interest begins to accrue at disbursement.
 The standard repayment term is 10 years and can be extended up to 30 years based on the amount borrowed.
 Repayment is deferred until six months after graduation (or upon ceasing at least half-time enrollment).

 Federal Direct Graduate PLUS Program

 The federal PLUS program has expanded to include graduate and professional students and is referred to as Grad PLUS.
 This federal loan program is an alternative to the private education loan program.
 Loans can be made to students to meet educational costs that are not covered by other financial aid.
 In addition to the FAFSA, this program requires a separate application and approval is based upon a review of your credit history.
 There is a 4 percent loan fee and simple interest will begin to accrue once the loan is disbursed.
 Repayment begins 60 days after the last disbursement, however, a student enrolled at least half-time is eligible for in-school deferment.
 Standard repayment term is ten years; however, it can be extended up to 25 years based on amount borrowed.
-The rate on the Grad PLUS is a 7.9 percent fixed.
+Academic year 2013-14 Fixed Interest Rate 6.41%.
 A separate application is required and final approval will be based upon a review of your credit history by the Department of Education.
 Application and instructions will be included with your student loan award notification.